vikas-mshra/vikas-mshra/README.md

 **AI/ML:**
 `TensorFlow` | `PyTorch` | `Keras` | `Hugging Face` | `Scikit-learn` | `OpenAI API` | `LangChain` | `Llama`

-Here is the rewritten **Projects** section for your GitHub README based on the provided details:

 ## 📈 Projects

 - **Email Generator using LangChain, Llama-3.1, and ChromaDB** - *(Aug 2024 - Sep 2024)*